 In the past year since moving on from Chumley’s, what have you been up to?
 Any upcoming projects near and dear to you that you can tell us about?

 It’s funny, it feels way longer for me than it actually has been—I left a little over a year ago.
 At first it was difficult to grasp—I’m not good at not working in a restaurant!—but I’ve been lucky in that a lot of projects came my way right after I left.
 I did some traveling, collaborations with other chefs, worked some pop-ups, was invited to Play with Fire, and got to be on Iron Chef.

-Yeah, I’ve been really lucky, in a sense.
+Yeah, I’ve been really lucky.
 We were so busy and understaffed at the restaurant—I think that if I had still been there, I would not have been able to do these things.
 Pop-ups and events outside of a restaurant sound cool, but they’re really a lot of work—it’s actually harder than working in a restaurant.
 Most of the time, there’s nowhere to prep, nowhere to get product, and you scramble like crazy to make it work.
-So that was hard, but an interesting experience!
+So that was hard, but an interesting experience.